 The smallest, lightest camera

-MicronTracker is by far the smallest and lightest, camera in its class.
-It measures 164 x 43 x 54 mm and weights only 342 gr.
+MicronTracker is by far the smallest and lightest camera in its class.
+It measures 164 x 43 x 54 mm and weighs only 342 g.
 It fits unobtrusively into cluttered environments where space is scarce.
 It does not require large supporting arms or tripods, and can even be mounted directly onto the patient holder/table, eliminating the need for a separate reference marker.
 It is less likely to be accidentally bumped into during an operation or experiment.
 MicronTracker is easy to move, store, and ship.

 Easiest to position correctly